Top 6 Questions to Ask Before Buying Unfinished Kitchen Cabinets

 Drawer Construction

-Quality drawer construction uses solid wood with dovetail joinery.
+Quality drawer construction is essential.
+Dovetail joints are popular while dowel jointed construction is extremely durable and more economical.
 Daily kitchen use demands sturdy materials and construction methods.
-Examine drawer glides carefully; they should operate smoothly and be protected during the finishing process.
+Examine drawer glides carefully; they should operate smoothly and be protected during the finishing process of unfinished cabinets.

 Hardware Considerations